local-projects/ofxApp/ReadMe.md

 ### Knowns Issues / Future Developments

-+ Globals + Colors macro file naming gimmick is not ideal
++ Globals macro file naming gimmick is not ideal
 + unhappy about AppSettings.json sharing "default" options with user-defined-content src options
 + _ofxApp_ assumes the app is using a GLFW window...
 + ```renderSize``` in settings unclear...